Paul-Ferrell/hpctoolkit/doc/FORMATS.md

 contained may change without warning.

 Additional notes:
- - The strings pointed to by `title` and `description` are fully contained within the General Properties section, including the terminating NUL byte.
+ - The strings pointed to by `pTitle` and `pDescription` are fully contained within the General Properties section, including the terminating NUL byte.